 Yes, absolutely.
 However, please note that profile pictures actually depend on the email client used by your recipients.

-With Gmail for instance, only people using Gmail to open your emails will see your Google account profile picture (or people using another mail client also showing up the Google profile picture).
+With Gmail for instance, only people using Gmail to open your emails will see your Google account profile picture (or people using another email client also showing up the Google profile picture).
 If you'd like that to happen with your domain email address as well, you have two options:

 For instance on the webmail you can do so from Settings > Identities > your email address > Signature.
 That signature will only be used when you send from the webmail though.

-IMAP IDLE is used when you add your domain email address to your mail client the usual way, i.e. as an IMAP account, if it supports it.
+IMAP IDLE is used when you add your domain email address to your email client the usual way, i.e. as an IMAP account, if it supports it.
 The extension was created back in 1997 and most clients today do support it.

 We recommend using IMAP IDLE.
 It's more of an open standard, and support for EAS is shrinking overtime, with Microsoft itself having started retiring it.
 We'll likely stop supporting it as well in the future.

 You may want to have some from/sender/display name for your domain email address, so that your recipients see that name when they get your emails.
-This can be set in your mail client, usually via an account setting called "name" or "display name".
+This can be set in your email client, usually via an account setting called "name" or "display name".

 There's just one exception to that rule.
 If you're using your domain email as an Exchange account (to enable push notifications), some apps don't offer a display name option.
 That's the case for the iOS Mail app for instance.
 As a fallback solution, and in that case only (an Exchange account without a custom display name), the webmail display name will be used instead, if you've set one.

-Most mail clients can autoconfigure themselves from only your domain email address and password.
 To benefit from this feature your domain DNS must have two CNAME records respectively named "autoconfig" and "autodiscover", both pointing to "mail.postale.io".
 See the DNS guide or the DNS diagnostic tool for details.

 Or, if you're familiar with the records listed above, you can alternatively configure them to use our service.
 If not, better to remove them, as they are not required.